SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 # Body Proportions Configuration

 SlimeVR uses a virtual skeleton to compute positions from the data it receives from your trackers.
 As part of the setup procedure, this skeleton is made using your real world measurements (in cm) for various body parts in order for SlimeVR to compute its skeleton accurately to your real body.
-While these values can be input directly into the SlimeVR server, it is recommended you use the skeleton auto-configuration system.
+While these values can be input directly into the SlimeVR server, it is recommended you use the AutoBone system.
 Once you have completed the auto-configuration process, it is also recommended to use the measurements above to confirm the accuracy before finalising the automatic values.
 There is also an option to [visually check within VR](#configuring-body-proportions-in-vr), described at the bottom of this page.

 ## Measurements